How many applicants do you accept?

 Can I apply for Advanced Standing or RPL?

-No Credit or Advanced Standing is granted for Clinical Audiology.
+No Credit or Advanced Standing will be granted for Clinical Audiology.
 All students, regardless of your prior learning or work experience, will have to complete all the components listed in the Course Handbook.

 If I'm offered a place can I defer?